top of page

 Paul Moon

-Professor Paul Moon is one of New Zealand's most prolific authors; his latest biography on photographer Ans Westra garnered glowing reviews.
-In this book his meticulous research shows, through selected art works, how imperial art became a form of colonisation by colour.
-However, 'artists in New Zealand in the colonial era, not tied to a state vision, tried to flex their individual aesthetic and ideological perspectives.'
+Professor Paul Moon is one of New Zealand's most prolific authors; his biography on photographer Ans Westra garnered glowing reviews.
+His meticulous research in this book shows through selected art works how imperial art became a form of colonisation by colour: 'Artists in New Zealand in the colonial era, not tied to a state vision, tried to flex their individual aesthetic and ideological perspectives.'
 A spectacular production both historically and aesthetically with 20 short, fast-paced chapters.
 Artists include Holle, Sporing, Hodges, Earle, Tupaia, Heaphy, Watkins, Steele, and more.

 Publishing November 2025.